bk138/droidVNC-NG/doc/Preseed-Preferences.md

 **NOTE**: a key bound to a shortcut is consumed and no longer reaches the app on the device, so avoid binding keys that get typed.

+**NOTE**: `chordRotate` only has an effect on RK3288-based devices with a portrait-in-landscape display quirk; on other hardware the setting is ignored.

 ## Via Managed App Restrictions
 If you are using a device owner app, you can also preseed the preferences via [managed app restrictions](https://developer.android.com/work/managed-configurations).
 The same keys as in the JSON file above can be used.